-There are several important factors to consider when choosing a property for purchase.
+There are several important guidelines to consider when choosing a property for purchase.
 After all, purchasing a property for the majority of middle-class Indians is a once in a lifetime decision!
-So, we thought of listing the Top 10 considerations.
-You might want to take a screenshot and keep this handy…
+So, we thought of listing the Top 10 guidelines one might want to take a screenshot and keep this handy…

-- Locality: Does the area suit your needs?
+Does the area suit the needs?
 Is the neighborhood safe?
-Scan your neighborhood at night.
-Is it near to your workplace?
-If you are moving in with your family good schools and hospitals within 4-5 km radius is an absolute necessity.
-Make sure the locality has the right balance between residential and commercial needs.
+One should scan the neighborhood at night.
+Is it near to the workplace?
+If the candidate is moving in with his family good schools and hospitals within a 4-5 km radius is an absolute necessity.
+One should make sure the locality has the right balance between residential and commercial needs.

-- Quality of construction: If you are buying an under-construction apartment, then personally visit the buildings already delivered by the same builder to check out on quality of the construction.
-You can ask the occupants or the society office to get feedbacks on delivery time, materials used, structural flaws etc. If it’s new construction, repair and maintenance cost shouldn’t be a worry!
+If you are buying an under-construction apartment, then personally visit the buildings already delivered by the same builder to check out on the quality of the construction.
+You can ask the occupants or the society office to get feedback on delivery time, materials used, structural flaws, etc. If it’s new construction, repair and maintenance cost shouldn’t be a worry!

 So, this was our Top 10.
 Hope this helps!
 But, there’s always a but… please gather as much information in the beginning as possible and make an informed choice.
 We’ll take you home.